Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/overview.md

 |-|-|
 |HAi User|This role allows users to access HAi functionality inside of Service Manager|

+### Additional Rights
+To access generating a knowledge draft from a request the analysts will need the following app right `servicemanager:rightH.canCreateKnowledgeBaseArticles`

 ## Features
 * **[Request Summarizer](/servicemanager-user-guide/hai/request-summarizer)**<br>
 Summarize a request record and timeline at the click of a button to allow quick handover to another agent, team, or manager.